Interactive ontology debugging: two query strategies for efficient fault localization: Implementation details

-We implemented the computation of diagnoses following the approach proposed by Friedrich et al.~\cite{friedrich2005gdm}.
-The authors employ the combination of two algorithms, \textsc{QuickXplain}~\cite{junker04} and \textsc{HS-Tree}~\cite{Reiter87}.
-In a standard implementation the latter is a breadth-first search algorithm that takes an ontology $\mo$, sets of logical sentences $\Te$ and $\Tne$, and the maximal number of most probable minimal diagnoses $n$ as an input.
-In particular, minimal hitting set generation and the search for minimal conflict sets is interleaved.
-This is motivated by the fact that for the generation of a subset of the set of all minimal diagnoses possibly only a subset of the set of all minimal conflict sets is needed.
-In our case we compute at most $n$ minimal diagnoses.
-This is an important property because the number of minimal conflict sets can grow exponential in the size of the ontology.
-Note, a minimal diagnosis is a minimal hitting set of all minimal conflict sets.
-However, in order to verify that a set of axioms is a minimal diagnosis, the set of all minimal conflict sets is not needed.
 In our implementation of \textsc{HS-Tree} we use the uniform-cost search strategy.
-Given additional information in terms of fault axiom probabilities $FP$, the algorithm expands a leaf node in a search-tree if it is an element of the maximum probability hitting set, given the currently found set of minimal conflict sets.
-The probability of each hitting set can computed using Equation~\ref{eq:dprob}.
-Consequently, the algorithm computes a set of diagnoses ordered by their probability starting from the most probable one. \textsc{HS-Tree} terminates if either the $n$ most probable minimal diagnoses are identified or there are no further minimal diagnoses.
+Given additional information in terms of axiom fault probabilities $FP$, the algorithm expands a leaf node in a search-tree if it is an element of the path corresponding to the maximum probability hitting set of minimal conflict sets computed so far.
+The probability of each minimal hitting set can be computed using Equation~\ref{eq:dprob}.
+Consequently, the algorithm computes a set of diagnoses ordered by their probability starting from the most probable one. \textsc{HS-Tree} terminates if either the $n$ most probable minimal diagnoses are identified or no further minimal diagnoses can be found.
+Thus the algorithm computes at most $n$ minimal diagnoses regardless of the number of all minimal diagnoses.

-The search algorithm computes minimal conflicts using \textsc{QuickXplain}.
+\textsc{HS-Tree} uses \textsc{QuickXplain} to compute required minimal conflicts.
 This algorithm, given a set of axioms $AX$ and a set of correct axioms $\mb$ returns a minimal conflict set $CS \subseteq AX$, or $\emptyset$ if axioms $AX \cup \mb$ are consistent.
-Minimal conflicts are computed on-demand by \textsc{HS-Tree} while exploring the search space.
+In the worst case, to compute a minimal conflict \textsc{QuickXplain} performs $2k (\log (s/k) + 1)$ consistency checks, where $k$ is the size of the generated minimal conflict set and $s$ is the number of axioms in the ontology.
+In the best case only $\log (s/k) + 2k$ are performed~\cite{junker04}.
+Importantly, the size of the ontology is contained in the $\log$ function.
+Therefore, the time needed for consistency checks in our test ontologies remained below $0.2$ seconds, even for real world knowledge bases with thousands of axioms.
+The maximum time to compute a minimal conflict was observed in the Sweet-JPL ontology and took approx.\ 5 seconds (see Table~\ref{tab:stats}).